tanmay-lyzr/okta-sso-saml-documentation/README.md

 ## Overview

-Your FastAPI backend leverages Okta as its SAML Identity Provider.
+Your backend leverages Okta as its SAML Identity Provider.
 When users log in:

 - They are redirected to Okta for authentication.
 - Okta authenticates users and sends a SAML assertion back to the backend.